Studio Three, EMI Studios, Abbey Road

 Engineer: Ken Scott

-The flute parts were recorded on a separate tape as take seven, as all tracks on the main tape were full.
+The flute parts were recorded as take seven, on a separate tape, as all tracks on the main tape were full.
 On 25 October 1967 takes six and seven were mixed in sync to create a final mono master.

 Hello, Goodbye still had its working title Hello Hello at this stage.
 Viola players Ken Essex and Birnbaum had been booked to play between 8pm and 11pm, but the session overran and they were paid a double fee.